Exchange Values has taken 3 main forms

 In 2011 Exchange Values was a key work at the Voegele Kulturzentrum in Zurich for 4 months as part of an international exhibition on the banana and its political, social, and economic history.
 The social sculpture process developed at the table in 2007 was further developed in Zurich and used with many groups, networks and individual consumers.

-Since September 2017, Exchange Values has been at the Frans Hals Museum/De Hallen in Haarlem, Holland.
+Since September 2017, Exchange Values has been at the Frans Hals Museum/De Hallen in Haarlem, Netherlands.

 New social sculpture processes have been designed that focus on ‘listening into’ the needs and longings of the consumers at the table and the invisible farmers who speak their needs and longings to invisible consumers.